 In the first part of this series, we examined the core factors government agencies must consider when planning to replace a poorly supported or end-of-life Permitting & Inspections solution.
-Referencing that information will be helpful for those looking to build a compelling business case for the implementation of a more fully realized Land Management System solution for your jurisdiction.
+Referencing that information will be helpful for those looking to build a compelling business case for the implementation of a more fully realized Permitting & Licensing System solution for your jurisdiction.

 As you progress into more concrete procurement and vendor vetting processes however, you will inevitably discover that companies like Computronix are a rarity in this space (i.e. a privately owned, debt-free company with a 40+ year history devoted exclusively to developing award-winning software for government agencies).